 Out of 6 million Tibetans; 3.3 million live outside the TAR.
-No of Chinese living in the region is undetermined.
-The Tibetan government is exiled and an estimate shows that Chinese outnumber Tibetans.
+No Chinese living in the region is undetermined.
+The Tibetan government is exiled and an estimate shows that the Chinese outnumber Tibetans.
 Additionally, the no of Tibetans in exile is 120000.

 Legal Status: Under Chinese Occupation.

 Religion: Mainly Tibetan Buddhism with a small population of Bon, Islam, and Christianity.

 Predominantly agriculture and animal husbandry sectors dominated the economy.
 The government, commerce, and service sectors are predominantly occupied by the Chinese.